-Net Cash Used in Operating Activities
+Net Cash Used in (Used in) Provided by Operating Activities

-Net cash used in operating activities for the three months ended January 31, 2024 was \$69.7 million and was primarily related to the timing of accounts payable payments, lower receipts of customer advances and incentive compensation payments made during the period.
-Net cash used in operating activities for the three months ended January 31, 2023 was \$6.9 million and was primarily related to an increase in inventories, and the payment of deferred payroll taxes related to the CARES Act, partially offset by an increase in customer advances and accounts payable.
+Net cash used in operating activities for the three six months ended January 31, 2024 April 30, 2024 was \$69.7 million \$29.6 million and was primarily related to the income tax payments associated with the sale of Collins, timing of accounts payable payments and lower receipts of customer advances.
+Net cash provided by operating activities for the six months ended April 30, 2023 was \$8.2 million and was primarily related to higher receipts of customer advances and incentive compensation the timing of accounts payable payments, made during the period.
+Net cash used in operating activities for the three months ended January 31, 2023 was \$6.9 million and was primarily related to an partially offset by increase in inventories and receivables, the payment of deferred payroll taxes related to the CARES Act partially offset by an increase in customer advances and accounts payable, the payment of a legal settlement.